Sup2point0/Assort/~writing/origins.md

 <br>

-<h2 name="Features"> STRUCTURAL AND STYLISTIC FEATURES </h2>
+<h2 name="Features"> STRUCTURAL & STYLISTIC FEATURES </h2>

 > TLDR; a number of distinct styles of usernames have emerged, dependent on several features which we will take into consideration when analysing `Sup#2.0` later on.

 Usernames are represented as strings of characters.
 At the very least, this includes the 26 letters of the English alphabet, and almost always the 10 arabic numerals too.
 Most platforms will also keep capitalisation (though not all, particularly in identifying usernames), and some allow non-alphanumeric characters, such as hyphens and underscores.
 This, perhaps expectedly, is sufficient for an incredible number of username possibilities.
-(We expand upon this in [Appendix 1.0](#Appendix-1).)
+(We expand upon this in *Appendix 1.0*.[<sup>↓</sup>](#Appendix-1.0))

 With users striving to create unique, distinct and ultimately ‘cool’ <!-- this is subjective, ofc --> usernames, a number of distinct styles or formats have emerged – structures or patterns that many usernames follow, involving features such as word choice, capitalisation, and symbol usage.
 These give them a particular ‘flavour’ or ‘vibe’ that can be difficult to put into words.
 Several of these structures can be decomposed into combinations and variations of different features, yet may not always be the sum of its parts; as always, context and nuance is paramount.
 We will explore these features and endeavour to characterise the general impressions they tend to leave.